gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/netsuite.md

 ---
 description: >-
-  Explore the details of exporting and importing data from NetSuite during integration, ensuring smooth and accurate data transfer.
+  Learn the details of exporting and importing data from NetSuite during integration.
 ---

 # NetSuite